CodyDeepPlay/UberData_SpeedPredict/README.md

 Hyperparameter tuning results based on MAPE.
 ![alt tag](Hyperparameter_tunning_3D_MAPE.png)

+Then, MAPE was plotted against number of depth, each curve is for a number of trees.
 ![alt tag](Hyperparameter_tunning_2D_MAPE.png)

 Hyperparameter tuning results based on accuracy.
 ![alt tag](Hyperparameter_tunning_3D_accuracy.png)
+Then, accuracy was plotted against number of depth, each curve is for a number of trees.
 ![alt tag](Hyperparameter_tunning_2D_accuracy.png)

 From the results above, we conclude that the number of depth has more impact on the model's performance compared to the number of trees.